yuanzx33033/zixuan/_pages/about.md

 News
 ======
-* 10/2023: One paper on earnings call analysis got accepted to ACM ICAIF.
+* 10/2023: One paper on earnings call analysis got accepted to ACM ICAIF'23.
 * 08/2023: Invited as a PC member for AAAI'24.
 * 08/2023: Joined HKUST as an assistant professor in FinTech Thrust.</span>
 * 08/2022: Invited as a PC member for AAAI'23.